altaga/White-Hole/README.md

 ### Developer Controlled Wallets:

-Todos los assets que mantiene esta wallet estan totalmete a disposicion del usuario, sin embargo no las private keys, estas las controlamos mediante la plataforma de Developer Controlled Wallets.
-Todas las wallets creadas para ser usadas como Main se crean con el prefijo `user_`.
+All assets held by this wallet are fully available to the user, however not the private keys, these are controlled by the Developer Controlled Wallets platform.
+All wallets created to be used as Main are created with the prefix `user_`.

 <img src="./Images/dcwsub.png">

-Ademas todas las transacciones que querramos invocar mediante este metodo estan controladas desde nuestra API en [Google Cloud](./Cloud/).
-Ya que la Main wallet puede realizar transferencias de Native tokens y ERC20 Tokens necesitamos las siguientes 2 funciones para ello.
+In addition, all the transactions that we want to invoke using this method are controlled from our API in [Google Cloud](./Cloud/).
+Since the Main wallet can perform transfers of Native tokens and ERC20 Tokens we need the following 2 functions for this.

 - Transfer Native Token.